 - Style: Neoclassical

-- Images: © Courtesy of HIEPLER, BRUNIER,
+- Images: © HIEPLER, BRUNIER

 Our mind is not free if it is not the master of its imagination; the freedom of the mind is manifest in every victory over self, every resistance to external enticements, every elimination of an obstacle to this goal.
 Every moment of freedom is blessed